Speak directly to the people of 2121 - census to have time capsule question

 People will be asked about their smoking habits and their daily commutes in 2021.
 File photograph: Dara Mac Dónaill Dara Mac Donaill

-The 2021 census will include a time capsule to allow this generation speak directly to their as yet unborn descendents and to the historians of the 22nd Century.
+The 2021 census will include a time capsule to allow this generation speak directly to their as yet unborn descendants and to the historians of the 22nd Century.

 For the first time the census form will include a space for people to write messages which will be stored securely and confidentially for 100 years.